RyanDDDDDD/Coroutine-based-Server-framework/README.md

 __Note__: At this point, the key of map only support std::string type

 ### Thread Module
-Encapsulate common functionalities of C++ 11 thread library, implement thread/semaphore/mutex/RWMutex/Spinlock.
+Encapsulate common functionalities of C++ 11 thread library.

+Implement customized thread/semaphore/mutex/RWMutex/Spinlock which supports standard interface.

 ### Coroutine Module